ck1125/gradle-android/readme.md

 You can configure these locations by configuring the associated source set.

+Compile time dependencies are declared in the usual way.

-Have a look in the `customized/build.gradle` build file to see the DSL in action.
+Have a look at the `basic/build.gradle` and `customized/build.gradle` build files to see the DSL in action.

 ## Contents

+The source tree contains the following:

-The `buildSrc` directory contains the plugin implementation.
+* The `buildSrc` directory contains the plugin implementation.

-The `basic` directory contains a simple application that follows the conventions
+* The `basic` directory contains a simple application that follows the conventions

-The `customized` directory contains an application with some custom build types, product flavors and other customizations.
+* The `customized` directory contains an application with some custom build types, product flavors and other customizations.

 ## Usage